 Do you find yourself talking about how busy and stressed you are?
-The words we speak are like spells we cast and Sophie White finds the language used around stress actually creates more anxiety.
+With stress, the words we speak are like spells we cast and Sophie White finds the language used around stress actually creates more anxiety.

-I was having a panic attack in an airport last week.
-And just so you know, I am an alumnus of the school for nervous breakdowns so I know my panic attacks from my stressy situations – I’d never use those words lightly.
+I was having a panic attack in an airport.
+And just so you know, I am an alumnus of the school for nervous breakdowns so I know my panic attacks from my stress situations – I’d never use those words lightly.
 I don’t casually describe things as “a bit OCD”.
 And I don’t dilute a panic attack by applying the phrase to anything less than the real hideous deal.

 “I just didn’t think it was as good as the first book…”